Skip to main content

 Target drawing and dose planning

-The next step in the preparation is for your doctor to decide which area to treat and how much radiation to give.
-‘Target’ means goal, so the doctor decides the target for the proton radiation.
-Then, specialist nurses and medical physicists plan how this area should be irradiated to achieve the best results.
+The next step in the preparations is for your doctor to determine the area to be treated and the amount of radiation to be delivered.
+“Target” refers to the specific area where the proton therapy will be given.
+Specialist nurses and medical physicists then plan how to deliver radiation to this area to achieve the best possible result.

 Handover to Skandionkliniken

-Once the treatment plan is completed and approved, all information is sent to Skandionkliniken and we start our preparation process.
-If you are going to use fixation, positioning aids, this is also sent to the clinic.
+When the dose plan has been completed and approved, all information is sent to Skandionkliniken and our preparation process begins.
+If you will be using a fixation device (positioning aid), it will also be sent to the clinic.

 Step 2: Preparation at Skandionkliniken

-Well before the start of treatment, you will receive an invitation by post.
-It contains dates for your first visits to Skandionkliniken.
+Before the start of your treatment, you will receive an appointment notice via 1177.se.
+If you have chosen not to receive digital notices, the notice will be sent by post.
+The notice includes the dates for your first visits to Skandionkliniken.

-A few days before, or in some cases on the same day, you will have a meeting with the oncology nurse responsible for you during your treatment.
-You are welcome to bring a relative or friend.
+A day or two before, or in some cases on the same day as your treatment starts, you will have a meeting with the oncology nurse responsible for you during your treatment period.
+You are welcome to bring a family member or friend.

-You will then sit down in a separate room and go through how your treatment period is planned, what times apply, etc. At the meeting you will learn more about how your treatment will work.
-If you have any questions or concerns, you can raise them at this meeting.
+You will sit together in a private room and go through your treatment schedule, times, and other details.
+During this meeting, you will learn more about how your treatment will proceed.
+If you have any questions or concerns, you can raise them during this appointment.

-In the vast majority of cases, you will receive your first treatment one or two days after this first visit.
-But in some cases the treatment starts the same day.
+In most cases, you will receive your first treatment one or two days after this initial visit.
+In some cases, the treatment may start the same day.

-Every day when you are due to receive treatment, you report to the reception desk in the entrance square of Skandionkliniken.
-There you will find out if there have been any changes to your treatment schedule or if the treatment has been delayed.
-When it’s time for treatment, a nurse will pick you up.
-If you need to change, she/he will show you to a changing room.
-You will then be allowed to lie down on the treatment table and in the fixation, if you are going to use one.
-There are always at least two oncology nurses at each treatment session.
+Each day when you come for treatment, you check in at the reception in the entrance hall at Skandionkliniken.
+There you will be informed if there have been any changes to your treatment schedule or if your treatment is delayed.
+When it is time for your treatment, a nurse will come and get you.
+If you need to change clothes, the nurse will show you to a changing room.
+You will then lie down on the treatment table and in your fixation device, if you are using one.
+There are always at least two oncology nurses present at each treatment session.

 Positioning

-To ensure that you are in the correct position during treatment, we use a positioning laser that we align with the markings on the skin or the fixation made at your local hospital.
-You may have several markings drawn on your skin so that we can position and adjust the beam field correctly.
-It is important that you leave these markings in place during the treatment period.
-Be careful in the shower!
-Remember that the paint used for markings can stain your clothes.
-It is therefore advisable to wear loose clothing close to the part of the body to be treated.
+To ensure you are in the correct position during treatment, we use positioning lasers and surface scanning systems.
+The laser is aligned with the marks made on your skin or fixation device at your referring hospital.
+You may receive additional marks drawn on your skin to help us accurately position you and set the treatment field.
+Please make sure these marks stay in place throughout your treatment period.
+Be careful when showering!
+Remember that the marking ink may stain your clothes, so it’s best to wear older or dark-colored clothing next to the treated part of your body.

-Before we start the treatment, we check that you are in the correct position using imaging.
-We do this before each treatment.
-During the imaging, the nurses go to a control room just outside the treatment room, but they can see and hear you at all times using a surveillance camera and speakers.
-During treatment and imaging, no one but the patient is allowed in the treatment room.
+Before each treatment, we use imaging to ensure you are in the correct position.
+This is done before every treatment session.
+During the imaging process, the nurses step out into a control room just outside the treatment room, but they can see and hear you at all times via cameras and speakers.
+During both imaging and treatment, only the patient is allowed in the treatment room..

 Treatment

-After imaging, it is time for treatment.
-It can be done from one or more angles and the device may make a noise when it changes position.
-It is important that you lie perfectly still and try to relax as much as possible.
-The radiation itself takes only a few minutes and is not felt or seen.
-You have an alarm button in your hand during the treatment and it is possible to stop the radiation if you start coughing, for example.
+After imaging, it is time for your treatment.
+The radiation may be delivered from one or several angles, and you may hear the machine making noise as it moves into position.
+It is important to remain completely still—try to relax as much as possible.
+The actual irradiation only takes a few minutes and you will not feel or see anything during the treatment.
+You will have an alarm button in your hand throughout, and it is possible to stop the treatment if, for example, you need to cough.

 • Subscribe to our newsletter